 Guadalupe River Chapter of Trout Unlimited

 The Guadalupe River, located in Central Texas near New Braunfels between Austin and San Antonio is the southernmost freshwater trout fishery in the United States.
-With 4000 members throughout Texas, the Guadalupe River Chapter is the largest local chapter of TU.
+With over 5,000 members throughout Texas, the Guadalupe River Chapter is the largest local chapter of TU.

 Canyon Lake was created by the Army Corps of Engineers to control the seasonal flooding that occurs on the Guadalupe River.
 It was impounded in 1964, creating a lake covering 8,240 surface acres and 125 feet deep at the pool level of 909 feet above mean sea level.